-For about 20 years, every time a colleague told me they had a great day, I’d ask “What made it great?
+For about 20 years, every time somebody told me they had a great day, I’d ask “What made it great?
 How did it start out?
 About 50% of the time its greatness had to do with an external “good news” event like something great happening at work, great news from their kids or spouse, a nice surprise, or nice call or email from a grateful person or an old friend.
 The other 50% of the time, the reason for “greatness” was more “internal.”
-They had a super productive writing day, they finished a project or a bunch of errands, or they had a breakthrough solution to a problem or something they should do.
+They had a super productive day, they finished a project or a bunch of errands, or they had a breakthrough solution to a problem or something they should do.

-External successes are easy to celebrate with these colleagues.
-Internal successes are more ephemeral, so it’s interesting to explore what was the trigger that made today a great day and what was it that sabotaged yesterday.
+External successes are easy to celebrate with our friends.
+Internal successes are more unpredictable.
+What made today a great day and what sabotaged yesterday?

 When people had great days, one reoccurring feature was that they started off great.
 There was no delay between when they got out of bed and when they Unleashed the Greatness.
-People said things like, “I had this idea last night, and I just got up and started writing,” or “I started on this revision right when I got up and had it half done by breakfast time.”
+People said things like, “I just got started and seemed to get everything done,” or “I finished up this one thing and then just kept going.”

-One of the most productive Grand Ole Dads in my field told me that he got up six days a week at 6:30 and wrote from 7:00 to 9:00 without interruption.
-Then he kissed his wife good-bye and drove into school.
+One of the most productive authors I've known said that got up six days a week at 6:30 and wrote from 7:00 to 9:00 without interruption.
+Then he kissed his wife good-bye and drove into school and worked there.
 When I asked how long he had done that he said, “Forever.”

-About a year ago, I started toying with this hypothesis: "Your first two hours set the tone for the whole day."
+About a year ago, I started toying with the idea that "Your first two hours set the tone for the whole day."

 Think of your last mediocre day.
 Did it start out mediocre?
-That would also be consistent with this hypothesis.
+That would also be consistent with this notion.

 We can’t trigger every day to be great, but maybe we have more control than we think.
 If we focus on making our first two hours great, it might set the tone for the rest of the day.